-Why Process Mapping is Important for Success.
+Why Process Mapping Is Important For Success

+What is process mapping?
 Do you know how all the processes work for your company?
 If any of your employees get sick, can another employee replace him or her, following the same work pattern?
 If you were to win the lottery and leave your company - who could take your place?
 If you're not sure about these questions, it's because you need to map your company's processes.

 In a nutshell, process mapping is a way to visually represent the set of activities that make up your business processes.
 That way, you can see how a process works from beginning to end, identifying the company's strengths and weaknesses.

 What tasks constitute the process?

 What are the financial, human, and material resources used in the process?

 Who performs each task?

 At what stage does each task take place?